dagraham/etm-dgraham/new.md

 ## Dates and Date Times

-- The time zone entry, `@z`, is eliminated.

 - Dates (naive) and datetimes (both naive and aware) are suppored.

 - Fuzzy parsing of entries is suppored.

-- The format for the `@s` entry is `date [time][, TimeZone|float]`.
+- The format for the `@s` entry is `date [time]`.
 In the following entries for `@s` suppose that it is currently Wed, Jan 4, 2018 and that the local timezone is US/Eastern.

     - Naive date, e.g., `@s fri`.
 Interpreted as `Fri, Jan 5, 2018`. *Without a time*, this schedules an all-day, floating (naive) item for the specified date in whatever happens to be the local timezone.

     - Aware date-time, e.g, `@s fri 2p`.
 Interpreted as `Fri, Jan 5, 2018 2pm EST`. *With a time specified*, this schedules an item starting at the specified date-time in the current timezone (US/Eastern).

-    - Aware date-time, e.g., `@s fri 2p, US/Pacific`. *With the timezone specified*, this is interpreted as `Fri, Jan 5 2018 2pm PST`.
+    - Aware date-time, e.g., `@s fri 2p @z US/Pacific`. *With the timezone specified*, this is interpreted as `Fri, Jan 5 2018 2pm PST`.

-    - Naive date-time, e.g., `@s fri 2p, float`. *With float specified*, this is interpreted as `Fri, Jan 5, 2018 2pm` in whatever happens to be the local time zone.
+    - Naive date-time, e.g., `@s fri 2p @z float`. *With float specified*, this is interpreted as `Fri, Jan 5, 2018 2pm` in whatever happens to be the local time zone.

     The assumption here is that when a user enters a date, a date is what the user wants.
 When both a date and time are given, what the user wants is a datetime and, most probably, one based on the local timezone.
-Less probably, one based on a different timezone and that requires the additon of the comma and the timezone.
-Still less probably, one that floats and this requires the addition of the comma and `float`.
+Less probably, one based on a different timezone and that requires the additon of the `@z` and the timezone.
+Still less probably, one that floats and this requires the addition of the `@z` and `float`.

 - When an item with an aware `@s` entry repeats, the hour of the repetition instance *ignores* daylight savings time.
 E.g., in the following all repetitions are at 2pm even though the first two are EST and the third is EDT.